Step 2: Advanced Gemology

 - Synthetic gems are made under lab conditions that mimic natural formation processes, only greatly accelerated.

 Treatments or enhancements occur after the gems are formed.
-Thus, an enhanced gemstone isn’t necessarily a synthetic stone.
+Thus, an enhanced gemstone isn’t necessarily a synthetic stone, nor are synthetics necessarily enhanced gemstones.

 Common Gemstone Enhancements